 A relocation package is an optional benefit, and the specific components of this package can vary widely based on the employer's policies, the employee's job level, and the distance of the move.

-As remote work becomes more preferable, employee relocation packages are no longer a benefit exclusive to on-site employees.
+In addition, as remote and hybrid work becomes more preferable, employee relocation packages are no longer a benefit exclusive to on-site employees.

-Some employers are offering relocation benefits to employees who want to relocate to different cities, states, or countries for varied reasons, such as family needs, a healthier lifestyle, or a lower cost of living.
+Some employers are offering relocation benefits to employees who want to relocate to different cities, states, or countries to work remotely – for varied reasons, such as family needs, a healthier lifestyle, or a lower cost of living.
+In fact, many employers outline processes for employees to make relocation requests.
+This helps them retain employees who are happy working for the company but are otherwise seeking relocation.

 Relocation assistance refers to the specific forms of support, resources, and benefits that an employer provides to help an employee or their family members relocate for work-related reasons.